Can Hearing Loss Cause Memory Problems? Doctors Explain

 post thumbnail

-But How Do Your Ears and Brain Actually Work Together?
+How Your Ears and Brain Work Together to Shape Your Hearing

-To understand how hearing loss messes with your memory, we first need to appreciate just how intricate the relationship is between your hearing system and brain function.
+To understand how hearing loss affects your memory, you first need to know how closely your ears and brain work together.

-The Amazing Journey From Your Ears to Your Brain
+The Amazing Journey of Sound: From Your Ears to Your Brain Explained

 So How Exactly Does Hearing Loss Impact Your Memory?